 DOT found that the refusal to allow the Washington state family to pre-board flights to and from Portland to Charlotte, NC (via Dallas), was a violation of ACAA’s provision that allows pre-boarding for disabilities.
-Nicole MacKenzie had phoned the airline asking that she and her family be allowed to pre-board their September 2016 flights, so that they could wipe down the the seating area before general boarding.
+Nicole MacKenzie had phoned the airline asking that she and her family be allowed to pre-board their September 2016 flights.
+They made the request in order to wipe down the the seating area before general boarding.

 The mother said her daughter Isla, then 7 years old, has severe allergies to tree nuts, peanuts and sesame.
 Wiping the area was meant to reduce the chance the girl would be exposed to residue from her allergens.
 At that time, MacKenzie was told this was against the policy of American Airlines (AA), which specifically denied pre-boarding for food allergies.